m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

 # Introduction

 AI agents are increasingly being connected to sensitive account-management workflows such as password resets, email changes, recovery flows, and support automation.
 That creates a new problem.
-The[...]
+The issue is not only whether the LLM can be tricked.
+The bigger issue is what the agent is allowed to do after it understands the user’s request.

 If an AI agent can call privileged tools without enforcing account ownership, step-up verification, and policy checks, a normal support interaction can become an account takeover path.

 This blog uses a simplified support agent to explain the risk.
 The vulnerability is not the LLM itself, but the missing authorization boundary between the user, the agent, and the privileged tool.
-The[...]
+The original draft described this as a missing authorization issue in agent workflows, especially around email-change and password-reset actions.

 ## **How the vulnerable agent looks**